NVIDIA/DALI/docs/supported_ops.rst

 The documentation for `__call__` operator lists the positional arguments (**Parameters**) and additional **Keyword Arguments**.
 `__call__` should be only used in the :meth:`~nvidia.dali.pipeline.Pipeline.define_graph`.
-The inputs to the `__call__` operator represent Tensors processed by DALI, which are returned by other DALI Operators.
+The inputs to the `__call__` operator represent Tensors (or rather batches of Tensors) processed by DALI, which are returned by other DALI Operators.

 The **Keyword Arguments** listed in `__call__` operator accept Tensor argument inputs.
 They should be produced by other 'cpu' Operators.